DIY Plantain Salve

 This homeopathic medicine is a wonderful addition to your home first aid kit.
 Simply apply a light coat of salve to minor wounds, rashes, mosquito bites or bee stings – apply a light bandage if needed.

-And if you love natural products – make your own natural vapor rub to ease the congestion of common colds etc. It is very easy to make a Vaseline type product with this tutorial on how to make petroleum jelly.
+And, if the idea of rubbing petroleum residues on your skin makes you cringe.
+Try this easy to make a Vaseline type product with my tutorial on how to make petroleum jelly.
 Great for simple rashes and minor cuts and scrapes.

 Plantain Salve Recipe